dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 183. Unlimited financial expansion is an illusion.
 Although money is a legacy of the first phase of industrial capitalism, it must now be attuned to the information age and its characteristics; a key critique for the discernment regarding the future form of currencies.
    - See my W3C\stories\Beyond Bitcoin - Evonomics.pdf
 184. Distributed capitalism?
 Example: 3D Printing
+185. No free ride for Bitcoin.
+186. At present, virtual currencies are vulnerable to crime, given they sit outside the financial-services regulatory framework.
+They make it easier to move illicit funds faster and more secretly than via the traditional banking system.
+187. Blockchain is best used as a compliance technology, not a digital piggy bank.